-Because you really are the best tribe I could ever have wished and dreamed for, I thought I’d do a little blog-style Q+A and go back and answer some questions I’ve received that MIGHT just maybe possibly apply to oodles of you, and not just the one gorgeous soul who was brave enough to speak up and ask.
+Because you really are the best crew I could ever have wished and dreamed for, I thought I’d do a little blog-style Q+A and go back and answer some questions I’ve received that MIGHT just maybe possibly apply to oodles of you, and not just the one gorgeous soul who was brave enough to speak up and ask.

 Because isn’t that how it always happens?
 The question on your lips is also in the hearts of a bunch of others who just hadn’t found the words yet.

 Sound good?
 Yes?
 AWESOME.
 Here we go!